 » MORE: The best flat fee real estate brokerages

 Service quality and scope also vary by location.
 Assist-2-Sell recommends offices offer a standard set of services and support, but this is ultimately up to the local owner-operator.

 The takeaway is that selling with an Assist-2-Sell broker in, say, Boise, ID will likely be very different from one in Florence, SC in terms of:

 - Overall experience

 Just remember to do your due diligence and shop around for the best rates and service.
-If you’re considering listing with a local Assist-2-Sell Agent, make sure you’re comparing them against at least 2-3 other services and/or agents in the area.
+If you're considering listing with an Assist-2-Sell agent, it's a good idea to interview 1-2 others and see who offers the best combination of savings, service, and support.

 Who should use Assist-2-Sell?